jjonez96/Scootlator/README.md

 <br> <br>

-Blue scoot button in the left will disables all scoots in the map and right side that red button will reset the whole app.
+Blue scoot button in the left disables all scoots in the map and right side that red button will reset the whole app.

 ![image](https://user-images.githubusercontent.com/90967564/209189273-dc96c228-15dc-481f-a2f0-1208ee2c4374.png)
 <br> <br>